merrilymeredith/git-helpers/README.md

 git stuff that doesn't fit in aliases 💖

+### git-attic

+Lists deleted files by walking back through `git log`

+### git-histedit

+`histedit` lets you edit the current branch using interactive rebase, but without actually *moving* the fork point of your branch, avoiding the complications of fixing up your history and dealing with merge conflicts at the same time.

+See also: `hg histedit`

+### git-archive-branch

+Converts an unmerged branch to a tag with "old." prefixed, because I'm afraid to delete things but want them out of sight.

 ### git-ctags

 Helps me run ctags on all tracked files, including as a hook when updating my repository.
+Waits a bit to only rerun once in a series of operations.

 ### git-patchify